pauljickling/notes/javascript/react/react.md

 class {Name} extends React.Component {
   render() {
     return (
-      // your HTML with handlebars that accept any Javascript, for example:
+      // your HTML with handlebars that accept any JavaScript, for example:
       <div>{this.props.exampleComponent}</div>
       <{component name} /> // different component using this same pattern
     );